cyberbotics/webots/docs/discord/technical-questions-2021.md

 I dont know how you would harvest it though

 ##### John520 01/18/2021 17:40:51
-Thank you, `@Simon Steinmann`.
+Thank you, `@Luftwaffel`.
 Can the tractor go inside the field created by the elevationGrid?
 Can a lidar sensor detect the field?

-##### Simon Steinmann [Moderator] 01/18/2021 18:45:07
+##### Luftwaffel [Moderator] 01/18/2021 18:45:07
 it should be possible.
 You can disable collision and only have the visual Grid

 ##### John520 01/18/2021 20:56:29
-Thank you `@Simon Steinmann`.
+Thank you `@Luftwaffel`.
 Sounds great!
 I am going to try it out.
 Would it be possible to model a simple header (like a rectangular shape) and attach it to the tractor?

 ##### Homeralf 01/18/2021 23:56:27
 Hi guys,